-What is allowed is IVF treatment using a married couples own eggs and sperm.
-In addition, PGS and PGD treatment is allowed.
+What is allowed is IVF treatment using a married couple’s own eggs and sperm.
+In addition, PGS and PGD treatment are allowed.
 Egg freezing is allowed for the following conditions: a) cancer patients; b) diminished ovarian reserve or a family history of premature ovarian failure.

 - Egg, sperm and embryo donation is not allowed

 - Surrogacy is not allowed

 - Single women and lesbian couples are not allowed by law to be treated

 - PGD and PGS are allowed but sex selection for non-medical reasons is not allowed

 - There is no legal age limit for treatment but bearing in mind that only a woman’s own eggs can be used in treatment, many clinics will not treat women above 46 years

 - Embryos can be stored for 10 years but couples should annually let the clinic know their intentions regarding the storage

 - There are laws on how many embryos are allowed to be transferred:

 - Women less than 35 years old are allowed one embryo transferred for the first and second cycle.
 Two embryos are allowed with the 3rd cycle.